GeneralBots/botbook/src/13-devices/quick-start.md

 ```

 That's it!
 After ~10-15 minutes:
-- BotServer runs on port 8088
+- botserver runs on port 8088
 - llama.cpp runs on port 8080 with TinyLlama
 - Embedded UI available at `http://your-device:8088/embedded/`